Hughes Hall, Cambridge

 Hughes Hall is a constituent college of the University of Cambridge in England.
-It is the oldest of the University of Cambridge's postgraduate colleges.
-The college also admits undergraduates, though undergraduates admitted by the college must be aged 21 or over.
-There is no age requirement for postgraduate students.
-The majority of Hughes Hall students are postgraduate, although nearly one-fifth of the student population comprises individuals aged 21 and above who are studying undergraduate degree courses at the university.

-Hughes Hall was founded in the 19th century as the Cambridge Training College for Women with the purpose of providing a college of the university dedicated to training women graduates for the teaching profession.
-Since then it has enlarged and expanded to support a community of students and researchers, both male and female, working in all the academic domains encompassed by the University of Cambridge.
+The majority of students are postgraduate, although nearly one-fifth of the student population comprises individuals aged 21 and above who are studying undergraduate degree courses.
+Hughes Hall was founded in the 19th century as the Cambridge Training College for Women with the purpose of providing a college dedicated to training women graduates for the teaching profession.
+Since then it has enlarged and expanded to support a community of students and researchers, both male and female, working in all the academic areas of the university.

 The college is housed in a number of 19th- and 20th-century buildings at a main site adjacent to Fenner's, the Cambridge University Cricket Club ground, and between the City Centre and the railway station.